-The FishingBC App, as developed by the Sport Fishing Institute of BC, may be downloaded to a mobile device to assist with having access to regulatory information for species, areas, fishing gear while out on the water (along with other functionality).
+The FishingBC App, developed by the Sport Fishing Institute of BC, can be downloaded to a mobile device to assist with having access to regulatory information for species, areas, fishing gear while out on the water (along with other functionalities).

-The DFO 'Recreational Fishing in British Columbia' website is the official site for regulatory information in the event of a discrepancy with the FishingBC App.
+Please note: the DFO Sport Fishing Guide website is the official site for regulatory information in the event of a discrepancy with the FishingBC App.